sofiayem/rtd-doc-tests/docs/source/requester.rst

          // Declare a class to build a request: public static class Schema {

-           // Declare a class to form requests to Insolar's API in accordance with the specification.
+           // Declare a class to form requests to Insolar API in accordance with the specification.
            // The Platform uses the basic JSON RPC 2.0 request structure: public static class requestBody {
                @SerializedName("jsonrpc")